conversesj/UW-WSU_Introduction_to_Structured_Decision_Making/README.md

 ## More Information

-Please contact Sarah at sconver@uw.edu if you are interested in taking the cousrse
+Please contact Sarah at sconver@uw.edu if you are interested in taking the course.